afet-yonetim-sistemi/ays-be/PULL_REQUEST_TEMPLATE.md

 ## Proposed Changes

-List down the specific changes or features introduced in this pull request.
+Please provide a brief and descriptive title for your pull request, summarizing the changes or features introduced.
+It should be in English and clearly indicate the purpose of the pull request.
+Optionally, you can provide a more detailed description of what you have done.

 - Feature/issue-number/feature-description: [Feature Description]
 - Refactor/issue-number/issue-description: [Issue Description]